thomasloven/lovelace-layout-card/README.md

 There's no point in me trying to list all `grid-` options here.
 Instead see the excellent guide linked above.

+The grid layout's `style` option accepts a `margin` parameter that sets the margins for the grid layout's container.
+This parameter accepts values in the CSS [`margin` shorthand format](https://developer.mozilla.org/en-US/docs/Web/CSS/margin).

 ![Grid Layout](https://user-images.githubusercontent.com/1299821/111082577-4d1edc00-8509-11eb-80d1-2ecbdea7a085.gif)

 <details>